neyo-tech/debugger/README.md

 ## Installation

+> You can alternatively just clone this repository.

 via Composer:

 The best way to install this debugging library is through composer.
 If you do not have composer installed you can install it directly from thier website (https://getcomposer.org/).
 After composer is successfully install run the command line code below.